^

 Diffuse infiltrates

-Possible infections caused by respiratory viruses, bacterial pneumonia and non-infectious causes (hemorrhages, ARDS, toxicity of chemotherapy and radiation)
+Possible infections caused by respiratory viruses, bacterial pneumonia and non-infectious causes (hemorrhages, ARDS, toxicity of chemotherapy drugs and radiation)

 Acute abdominal pain

-If necessary, surgical intervention
+If necessary, surgical intervention.

-Perirrectal infection
+Perirectal infection

-If necessary, surgical intervention
+If necessary - surgical intervention

-Cellulite in the field of catheter insertion
+Cellulitis in the area of catheter insertion

-Infection along the course of the catheter (tunnel)
+Infection along the catheter (tunnelitis)

-Suppuration (detachable) around the catheter
+Suppuration (discharge) around the catheter

-Clear edges, remove exudate
+Clean the edges, remove the exudate

-Send exudate to bacteriological examination
+Send the exudate for bacteriological examination

 Local catheter infection caused by Aspergillus or Mycobacterium

-Anti-infective therapy, depending on the pathogen
+Anti-infective therapy depending on the pathogen

 Catheter-associated bacteremia